locoframework/loco-js/README.md

 export default Unit;
 ```

-Remember to merge all defined models with the exported `Models` object:
+Remember to merge all defined models with the exported `Models` object.

 ```javascript
 // models/index.js